Avery Preserve

 Difficulty: moderate

-Length: 2.56 miles of total trails (orange, white, and yellow trail head/markers)
+Length: 2.56 miles of total trails (orange, white, and yellow trail/markers)

 Type: network